hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 - `speed_dial_show` - if true, the speed dial widget shows in the app.
 - `speed_dial_color` - decides the RGB color of the speed dial widget.
-- `speed_dial_show_membership` - if true, the dial widget's membership item shows up.
+- `speed_dial_show_membership` - if true, the dial widget is shown in the membership page.
 Otherwise it is hidden.
-- `speed_dial_show_transactions` - if true, the dial widget's transactions item shows up.
+- `speed_dial_show_transactions` - if true, the dial widget is shown in the transactions page.
 Otherwise it is hidden.
-- `speed_dial_show_home` - if true, the dial widget's home item shows up.
+- `speed_dial_show_home` - if true, the dial widget is shown in the home page.
 Otherwise it is hidden.
-- `speed_dial_show_hotel_list` - if true, the dial widget's hotel list item shows up.
+- `speed_dial_show_hotel_list` - if true, the dial widget is shown in the hotel list page.
 Otherwise it is hidden.
-- `speed_dial_show_hotel_detail` - if true, the dial widget's hotel detail item shows up.
+- `speed_dial_show_hotel_detail` - if true, the dial widget is shown in the hotel detail page.
 Otherwise it is hidden.,
-- `speed_dial_show_outlet_list` - if true, the dial widget's outlet list item shows up.
+- `speed_dial_show_outlet_list` - if true, the dial widget is shown in the outlet list page.
 Otherwise it is hidden.
-- `speed_dial_show_outlet_detail` - if true, the dial widget's outlet detail item shows up.
+- `speed_dial_show_outlet_detail` - if true, the dial widget is shown in the outlet detail page.
 Otherwise it is hidden.
-- `speed_dial_show_offer_list` - if true, the dial widget's offer list item shows up.
+- `speed_dial_show_offer_list` - if true, the dial widget is shown in the offer list page.
 Otherwise it is hidden.
-- `speed_dial_show_offer_detail` - if true, the dial widget's hotel detail item shows up.
+- `speed_dial_show_offer_detail` - if true, the dial widget is shown in the hotel detail page.
 Otherwise it is hidden.
-- `speed_dial_show_voucher_list` - if true, the dial widget's voucher list item shows up.
+- `speed_dial_show_voucher_list` - if true, the dial widget is shown in the voucher list page.
 Otherwise it is hidden.
 - `sms_enabled` - if true, the `Get Activation code by SMS` functionality will be added to the activation screen.

 *Since app strings are language-bound, the above would also mean that these feature can be turned on and off based on app language!!*